Silphium: Ancient medicine

 When the gut protrudes and will not remain in its place, scrape the finest and most compact silphium into small pieces and apply as a cataplasm.

-The plant may also have functioned as a contraceptive and abortifacient.
+The plant may also have functioned as a contraceptive, aphrodesiac and abortifacient.

 Culinary uses

 Silphium was used in Graeco-Roman cooking, notably in recipes presented in Apicius.
 Some historians have suggested that its use, particularly in the North African region of its origin, was extensive:Not quite as ubiquitous as liquamen, but just as necessary in the Roman kitchen, was the herb silphium...Life in Cyrenaica revolved around [silphium] to such an extent that the dramatist Antiphanes, in the fourth century BC, made one of his characters groan: "I will not sail back to the place from which we were all carried away, for I want to say goodbye to all—horses, silphium, chariots, silphium stalks, steeple-chasers, silphium leaves, and silphium juice!"Long after its claimed extinction, silphium continued to be mentioned in lists of aromatics copied one from another, until it makes perhaps its last appearance in the list of spices that the Carolingian cook should have at hand—Brevis pimentorum que in domo esse debeant ("A short list of condiments that should be in the home")—by a certain "Vinidarius", whose excerpts of Apicius (Note: A generic term for a cookery book, as "Webster" is of American dictionaries.) survive in one eighth-century uncial manuscript.
 Vinidarius's dates may not be much earlier.